What Is a Credit Card Balance Transfer?

 Banks may not offer balance transfers for free.
-They might charge you a transfer fee to do so, typically a flat fee or within the range of 3%-5% of the transferred amount.
-For example, if you move a balance of $5,000 and the transfer fee is 4%, you’ll be charged $200.
-When the fee is a percentage of the amount transferred, the more you transfer, the higher the fee.
-To benefit from a balance transfer, the amount you save on interest should outweigh what you pay in fees.
-So before you make a transfer, make sure it’s worth it.
+They might charge you a flat fee or a small percentage of the transferred amount.
+For example, moving a balance of $5,000 with a transfer fee of 4% would cost you $200.
+To benefit from a balance transfer, your savings on interest should outweigh what you pay in fees.

 Know the Terms

-There may be other terms and conditions that impact your decision to transfer a balance—you should always know exactly what you’re signing up for.
-Check for things like whether you might lose your grace period when you make new purchases after transferring a balance—not all credit card balance transfers are the same.
-For example, Capital One cardholders—excluding cards offered by our partners—can avoid interest on new purchases after transferring a balance by paying the “Interest Saver Payment” identified on their statement by the due date each month.
+Not all credit card balance transfers are the same.
+There may be other terms and conditions that impact your decision to transfer a balance.
+For example, you might not get a grace period on new purchases with some balance transfer cards.
+Capital One cardholders, though, can avoid interest on new purchases after transferring a balance by paying the “Interest Saver Payment” identified on their statement by the due date each month.